Application forms (link)

 See the Act 250 Application Guide for specific instructions on application submission, which is particularly helpful for first-time applicants and also includes contact information for our organization and other state agencies.
-In general, applicants must submit 1 paper original and 1 electronic copy of each Act 250 application to the pertinent District Office (with the exception of District 2, which has an entirely paperless application submission process and no paper copies should be submitted in District 2).
-The electronic files populate the Act 250 Database, which facilitates applicants', state agency staff's, and the general public's access to Act 250 documents, whereas the paper copy is used as a backup during hearings to primarily view site plans or as a quick reference.
-Additional reading, which you may find useful, can be found on our Additional Resources page.
+In general, applicants must submit 1 electronic application and all accompanying electronic documents (including any site plans), 1 complete set of paper site plans, and the fee check to the designated District Office (applicants of District 2 may forego submitting the set of paper site plans—the electronic version will suffice).
+The electronic files populate the Act 250 Database, which facilitates applicants', state agency staff's, and the general public's access to Act 250 documents.
+The paper set of site plans will be primarily used for quick reference at the District Office or as a backup during hearings.

 Act 250 Application Form, Schedule G, Exhibit List, and Statutory Party List(s)